 - Intermediate users with websites that receive a few hundred to a few thousand visitors per day

-Quick and dirty answer: should you worry about bandwidth usage?
+Quick & dirty answer: should you worry about bandwidth usage?

-If you are just starting out and planning to launch your first website or two, then definitely not.
+If you are just starting out and planning to launch your first website, then definitely not.

 All hosting companies, including budget ones, offer enough bandwidth that you don’t have to worry about it for at least a year or two.
 By then, you will know enough about your site to be able to easily tell how much bandwidth you need.